GUIDE 2025

 A Simple Document Numbering System

 The simplest form of a document numbering system is the file and folder names that we use on a daily basis.
-The purpose of the file name is to help us remember the purpose of the file and the type of data that it contains.
-We use folders to group files of the same type.
+The file name helps us remember the file’s purpose and the type of data it contains.
+We use folders to group files of the same kind.

-For example, if you manage your monthly household budget by using spreadsheet software such as Excel, you might assign a document name that contains the name of the month.
-For a particular calendar or financial year, you may store all the monthly budget files in a single folder that is named for the particular year.
-In this way you know where your monthly budgets are stored, and you can easily access them whenever required.
+For example, if you manage your monthly household budget using spreadsheet software such as Excel, you might assign a document name that includes the month’s name.
+For a particular calendar or financial year, you may store all the monthly budget files in a single folder named for that year.
+In this way, you always know where you store your monthly budgets and can easily access them whenever you need them.

-This system works well when the number of files is limited.
-However when we consider organizations where hundreds or thousands of documents are generated each day, then this simple system does not work.
-You might try to give descriptive document names, but the problem with that approach is that document names will get excessively long.
+This system works well when you manage only a limited number of files.
+However, when we consider organizations that generate hundreds or thousands of documents each day, this simple system does not work.
+You might try giving descriptive document names, but the problem with that approach is that the names will get excessively long.
 This will make document management difficult for you and for the electronic document management systems that you use.

-Before we get into further detail about document numbering systems, let’s first discuss document control and why it is required.
+Before we get into further detail about document numbering systems, let’s first discuss what document control is and why it is required.

 What is Document Control?